modbas/mad76/doc/teachlinux/teachlinux.md

     -   Graphics Processing Unit (GPU)

--   Random Access Nemory (RAM) 16 GB
+-   Random Access Memory (RAM) 16 GB

     -   is lost when app stops or device is powered off